BasudevBehera19/Expensetracker/README.md

 # Expense Tracker App

-A mobile app built with React Native **Expo**, and **TypeScript** to help users add, view, and delete daily expenses with support for light and dark themes.
+A mobile app built with React Native Expo, and TypeScriptto help users add, view, and delete daily expenses with support for light and dark themes.

 ---